 Remove ME/UEFI self-reflash functionality

-Let Linux manipulate flash updates
+Let Linux manipulate Flash updates